-- Sets the permissions for newly created files or directories to 000. - Won't be able to read, write, or execute files or directories created. - Directories created this way can't be listed by the user . - Change won't be noticed unless user checks his/her profile. - Even better, add this to /etc/.profile
+- Sets the permissions for newly created files or directories to 000. - Won't be able to read, write, or execute files or directories created. - Directories created this way can't be listed by the user . - Setting won't be noticed unless user checks his/her profile. - Really mean trick add this to /etc/.profile